 “Subthreshold” means that many—but not all—diagnostic criteria were met.
 Other studies have yielded even higher prevalences when subthreshold patients are included (14-22%).

 Don’t think this is just an UES problem.

 Measures of socioeconomic status (parental education, income, marital status) were not associated with higher prevalence.
 And ethnic differences were mixed; for example, Hispanic adolescents reported the highest prevalence for bulimia and non-Hispanic whites tended to report more anorexia.

 The prevalence of binge eating was more than anorexia and bulimia combined.

 The prevalence of anorexia in boys and girls is equal.
 With bulimia and binge eating, about one boy is affected for every three girls.

 The median ages at onset of anorexia, bulimia, and binge eating were 12.3, 12.4, and 12.6, respectively.

 The majority of those with an eating disorder met criteria for at least one other behavioral diagnosis (e.g. major depression, anxiety disorder, substance abuse).
 Many of them (e.g. 89% of those with anorexia) reported social impairment.
 And more than a third of those with an eating disorder reported thoughts of suicide.

-Too many of these adolescents go untreated.
+Too many of these teens with eating disorders go untreated.